Jackson Pearce

 Jackson Pearce (born 1984) is an American author.
-She writes young adult fiction and also publishes as J. Nelle Patrick.
+She writes young adult fiction, middle grade fiction, romance, and also publishes as J. Nelle Patrick.

 Personal life and education

 Pearce was born in Raleigh, North Carolina and, as of 2018, lives in Decatur, Georgia.
 She started writing at the age of twelve.
 She attended Brookwood High School and went on to Georgia College & State University before transferring to and graduating from the University of Georgia where she received her degree in English, minoring in philosophy.